-The Emergency Management Committee shall be chaired by the Director, Portland Office of Emergency Management, or in his/her absence by the Assistant Director, POEM.
-The Emergency Management Committee shall meet quarterly or upon call of the Chair, or in his/her absence from the City, upon call of the Assistant Director, POEM.
+(Amended by Ordinance No. 181352, effective October 10, 2007.)
+The Emergency Management Committee shall be chaired by the Director, Portland Office of Emergency Management, or in his/her absence by the POEM Operations Manager.
+The Emergency Management Committee shall meet quarterly or upon call of the Chair, or in his/her absence from the City, upon call of the POEM Emergency Manager.

-The Emergency Management Committee shall consist of designated bureau emergency coordinators.
-Emergency coordinators shall be designated by bureau directors and shall be senior managers who are knowledgeable about their respective bureau mission and operations.
+(Amended by Ordinance No. 181352, effective October 10, 2007.)
+The Emergency Management Committee shall consist of designated bureau emergency coordinators from each city bureau.
+Bureau representatives shall be designated by bureau directors and shall be senior managers who are knowledgeable about their respective bureau mission and operations.
 Bureau directors shall be responsible for notifying the Portland Office of Emergency Management if there is a change in their designated bureau emergency coordinator.